-- Any company carrying out any combination of one, two, or three (but not all four) of the elements will be assessed and licensed in the applicable elements above. (e.g. If you only do "installation" and "maintenance", you will get the elements EML 1.2 and EML 1.4 below.)
+- Any company carrying out any combination of one, two, or three (but not all four) of the element will be assessed and Licensed in the applicable elements above. (eg if you only do ‘installation’ and ‘maintenance’, you will get the elements EML 1.2 and EML 1.4 below).

-- The purpose of being able to apply for individual or a combination of the four elements, is to allow companies which do not carry out all four functions to obtain the Kitemark for those they do perform; it is expected that a company will apply for ALL functions which it carries out.
+- The purpose of being able to apply for individual or a combination of the four elements is to allow those companies who do not carry out all four functions to obtain the Kitemark for those they do perform; it is expected that a company will apply for ALL functions which it carries out.

 - Note: We can assess you for work categories in which you do AT LEAST 5% of your total work.
 If you do less than 5% of your total work in a specific category, it is unlikely that you will have sufficient work examples for us to assess.